 Glucose is your body’s preferred energy source.
 As long as you keep eating carbohydrates, your body will keep turning them into sugar which is then burned for energy.
 In other words, when glucose is present, your body will refuse to burn off its fat stores.

-The only way to start burning fat is by removing carbs.
+Your body starts burning fat by removing carbs.
 This depletes your glycogen stores (stored glucose), leaving your body no choice but to start burning its fat stores.
 Your body starts converting fatty acids into ketones, putting your body on a metabolic state known as ketosis[*].

 Ketosis helps your body function on stored body fat when food is not readily available.
 Similarly, the keto diet focuses on “starving” your body of carbohydrates, switching you into a fat-burning state.